 In the Star Trek epsiode "Catspaw", the two dying villains are revealed to be spindly blue aliens.

-The pilot, "The Man Trap", has a shape-shifting alien that avoids capture by mimicking different members of the ship's crew.
+"The Man Trap", has a shape-shifting alien that avoids capture by mimicking different members of the ship's crew.
 It finally returns to its true (hideous) form after Spock is forced to put it down to save Kirk.

 Misfits, when Kelly's new boyfriend is shot, it's revealed that before the storm, he was a gorilla.